Miravision/Nextcloud-Install-Script/README.md

 User of the database : Nextcloud

-Password of the databse : Password set at installation
+Password of the database : Password set at installation

 Name of the database : Nextcloud